jeffersoncgo/cdn/README.md

-# 🚀 J's CDN - Client-Side JavaScript Utilities
+# 🚀 JCGWEB CDN - Client-Side JavaScript Utilities

-Welcome to J's CDN!
+Welcome to JCGWEB CDN!
 This repository hosts a collection of versatile JavaScript scripts designed for client-side web development.
 These utilities aim to simplify common tasks, enhance user interfaces, and manage application state with ease.

 ---